PixarAnimationStudios/ruby-jss/README-2.0.0.md

 There's a lot to document about these changes, and much of the current documentation is out of date, referring to how things were done when the Jamf module was separate and only talked to the Jamf Pro API.

 Give us time and we'll get everything updated.
 In the meantime, feel free to reach out in the #ruby-jss channel of Macadmins Slack, or open an issue on GitHub, or email ruby-jss@pixar.com.

+### Support for 'Sticky Sessions' in Jamf Cloud

+If you are connecting to a Jamf Cloud server, you can specifcy `sticky_sessions: true` when calling `Jamf::Connection.new` or `Jamf::Connection#connect`.
+If you already have a connected Connection object, you can enable or disable Sticky Sessions using `my_connection_object.sticky_session =` with a boolean value (for the default connection use `Jamf.cnx.sticky_session = <boolean>`).
+To see the actual cookie being sent to enable sticky sessions, use `Jamf::Connection#sticky_session_cookie`.

+Attempting to enable a sticky session with a connection to an on-prem server (host not ending in 'jamfcloud.com') will raise an error.

+For details about Sticky Sessions see [Sticky Sessions for Jamf Cloud](https://developer.jamf.com/developer-guide/docs/sticky-sessions-for-jamf-cloud) at the Jamf Developer site.

+**WARNING:** Jamf recommends NOT using sticky sessions unless they are needed.
+Using them inappropriately may negatively impact performance, especially for large automated processes.

 ## Planned deprecations